 First, cardstock covers get creased down the center of the spine.
 This makes the paper fold better, and this in turn alleviates cracking on the paper, toner, and ink.

-Second, saddle-stitched booklets are face-trimmed after binding.
+Second, saddle-stitched booklets are face-trimmed after being bound.
 This is more than just a trim for full bleed booklets.
 This is to trim off the “creep” that occurs during the folding.
-When a stack of paper is folded, each inner sheet gets pushed out a tiny amount.
+When a stack of paper is folded in half, each inner sheet of paper gets pushed out a tiny amount.
 If you don’t do a face-trim on the creep, the sheets in the booklet do not look neat.

 Order Saddle Stitched Booklets at Printivity!